TimothyDespair/elm-maybe-applicator/README.md

 # Maybe.Applicator

+## Update:
+I've since found that this exact function exists in Maybe.Extra along with a bunch of other useful functions.
+Go check out that package.
+I don't know how to unpublish consider this package more or less a gist of how to use Maybe.Extra.andMap to chain apply Maybe values to a Record.

 A helper function for partially applying "Maybe" values to a function.

 I made this because I found myself using a pattern where I was creating